Tad, the Lost Explorer and the Emerald Tablet

 Tad, the Lost Explorer and the Emerald Tablet (Tadeo Jones 3.
 La tabla esmeralda) is a 2022 Spanish animated adventure comedy film directed by Enrique Gato and written by Josep Gatell and Manuel Burque.
-It is a follow-up to Tad, the Lost Explorer and Tad the Lost Explorer and the Secret of King Midas.
+It is the third installment in the Tad Stones film series, being a sequel to Tad the Lost Explorer and the Secret of King Midas.

+A fourth instalment Tad and the Magic Lamp, was released in 2026.

 Plot

-Clumsy archaeologist Tadeo ('Tad') breaks a sarcophagus and sets on a spell endangering his friends, and so they embark on an adventure that takes them to places such as Mexico, Paris, and Chicago.
+Clumsy archaeologist Tadeo ('Tad') breaks a sarcophagus and Mummy who didn't listen to Tad's warnings and accidentally sets on a spell endangering himself, Jeff and Belzoni and turned themselves into strange creatures.
+So Tad and his friends embark on an adventure that takes them to places such as Mexico, Paris, and Chicago.